DJI Mavic 3 drone looks beefy and brilliant in new leaked photos

 Enough with the sketches and the renderings and the graphics.
 Real photos of DJI’s forthcoming Mavic 3 drone are surfacing now, and how!

-The first photo in the wild emerged yesterday after some masterful sleuthing by Jasper Ellens.
-And today, long-time DJI tipster OsitaLV posted a massive photo dump featuring close-up shots of the product.
+The first photo in the wild emerged Friday after some masterful sleuthing by Jasper Ellens.
+Then, on Saturday, long-time DJI tipster OsitaLV posted a massive photo dump featuring close-up shots of the product.
+Today, even more photos of the drone have surfaced online.
+And this time, they provide a glimpse of the new Smart Controller too.

 There has been a lot of anticipation among prosumers for the next iteration in DJI’s flagship Mavic line.
 Both the Mavic 2 Pro and the Mavic 2 Zoom were released in August 2018, meaning they were long due for a refresher.